panoptic-labs/panoptic-v1-core/README.md

 ### CollateralTracker

 An ERC4626 vault where token liquidity from passive Panoptic Liquidity Providers (PLPs) and collateral for option positions are deposited.
 CollateralTrackers are also responsible for paying out commission fees and options premia, handling payments of intrinsic value for options and distributing P&L, calculating liquidation bonuses, and determining costs for forcefully exercising another user’s options.
 However, by far the most important functionality of the CollateralTracker is to calculate the collateral requirement for every account and position.
-Each time positions are minted, burned, or rolled in Panoptic, the CollateralTracker updates the collateral balances and provides information on the collateral requirement, ensuring that the protocol remains solvent and we retain the ability to liquidate distressed positions when needed.
+Each time positions are minted or burned in Panoptic, the CollateralTracker updates the collateral balances and provides information on the collateral requirement, ensuring that the protocol remains solvent and we retain the ability to liquidate distressed positions when needed.

 ### PanopticPool

 The Panoptic Pool exposes the core functionality of the protocol.
 If the SFPM is the “engine” of Panoptic, the Panoptic Pool is the “conductor”.
-All interactions with the protocol, be it minting, burning or rolling positions, liquidating or force exercising distressed accounts, or just checking position balances and accumulating premiums, originate in this contract.
+All interactions with the protocol, be it minting or burning positions, liquidating or force exercising distressed accounts, or just checking position balances and accumulating premiums, originate in this contract.
 It is responsible for orchestrating the required calls to the SFPM to actually create option positions in Uniswap, tracking user balances of and accumulating the premia on those positions, and calling the CollateralTracker with the data it needs to settle position changes.

 ## Architecture & Actors